-This project and web site in general is intended to provide a resource for the study of Swahili poetry.
-In particular it provides a digital anthology and archive of Swahili poetry and a citation glossary of vocabulary used in the poetry.
+The seeds of project began when I realized that even advanced students of Swahili had difficulty in reading and understanding poetry.
+So in general it is intended to provide a resource for the study of Swahili poetry.
+In particular it will present a digital anthology and archive of Swahili poetry and a citation glossary of vocabulary used in the poetry.

 At the present moment, July 2014, content development is in its preliminary stages.
 Much of the content is in rough unedited form but as I finish with editing new translated poetry and additional items in the glossary will be added as often as possible.
 Also, the organization and form of the site is a “beta” version.
 I am experimenting with the best ways to present the material.
 At the moment the emphasis of work is on providing a representative sample of texts of poetry and building the basic structure of the glossary.
 The menu components are a page or so about Swahili and Swahili poetry, a selection about poets with sub menus containing their poetry, a glossary which lists vocabulary to be found in the collection’s poems, a menu where selected texts, usually in the form of pdfs, can be accessed, and finally a bibliography of Swahili poetry.
 As needed, other menu selections will be added in the future.